Broncos hire another Bears assistant in Brandon Staley

 Staley, 36, goes from having Khalil Mack as his prized pupil to tutoring Broncos star Von Miller .

-Mack posted 12½ sacks and six forced fumbles in helping the Bears (12-5) qualify for the playoffs for the first time in eight years despite missing all of training camp before the Raiders traded him to Chicago just before opening weekend.
+Mack had 12 1/2 sacks and six forced fumbles in helping the Bears (12-5) qualify for the playoffs for the first time in eight years despite missing all of training camp before the Raiders traded him to Chicago just before opening weekend.

-Miller posted 14½ sacks last year and teamed with rookie Bradley Chubb (12 sacks) to form the NFL’s most potent pass-rushing duo.
-Fangio and general manager John Elway have said they believe Miller can get even better.
+Miller posted 14 1/2 sacks last year and teamed with rookie Bradley Chubb (12 sacks) to form the NFL’s most potent pass-rushing duo.
+Fangio and Elway have said they believe Miller can get even better.

 Playing with a lead would go a long way in that quest.
 The Broncos (6-10) were awful under offensive coordinator Bill Musgrave last year, punting on their opening drive in each of their last nine games.